Background in law

 Scientific interpretation and evaluation of evidence

-Reasoning with evidence in cases Key words: principles of forensic science; interpretation of evidence; science and the law; logical framework; evidential value; case assessment and interpretation; contextual information; areas of expertise; role of expert in judicial system.
+Reasoning with evidence in cases Key words: principles of forensic science; interpretation of evidence; science and the law; logical framework; evidential strength; case assessment and interpretation; contextual bias; areas of expertise; role of expert in judicial system.

 Objectives of the course